 The number of threads used by an OpenMP program is typically controlled by the environment variable

-$OMP_NUM_THREADS.
-If this variable isn't set, the number of threads defaults to the following, although it can be overridden by the program:
+$OMP_NUM_THREADS .
+If this variable isn't set, the number of threads defaults to the number of cores you requested per node (ppn value), although it can be overridden by the program.

 If your job runs just one process per node and is the only job running on the node, the default behavior is what you want.
 Otherwise you should set

 $OMP_NUM_THREADS to a value that ensures that the total number of threads for all your processes on the node does not exceed the ppn value your job requested.